ayham-1/pcreporter/README.md

 > Do not run the bot as root.
 The bot will refuse to run if run as root (intentional design).
 > For poweroff functionality, ensure you can run the command 'poweroff' as the non-root user.

+### Setup Tip: Using SystemD User Services
+To run the bot as a user service, copy the file `pcreporter.service` form this repository to `~/.config/systemd/user/pcreporter.service` and enable it with `systemctl --user enable --now pcreporter.service`.

 ## Maintainers:
 - [ayham-1](https://me@ayham.xyz)